tab1-web/faq/docs/signature/faq.md

 #### Additional Notes

 - Applies only to your selected character
-- Voting via mobile/VPN is allowed (no dualboxing)
+- Voting via mobile/VPN is allowed
+    - This doesn't mean you can dualbox.
 - Rune effects last 12 real-time hours

 ## Donation